CondensedMilk7/primordial-soup-static/src/articles/monarchy-democracy-hans-herman-hoppe.md

   - featured
 image: https://i.imgur.com/98FxH5x.jpg
 references:
   - Burnham J. (2019).
-The machiavellians defenders of freedom.
+The Machiavellians Defenders of Freedom.
 Henry Regnery.
   - "Hoppe, H. (2014).
 From Aristocracy to Monarchy to Democracy: A Tale of Moral and Economic Folly and Decay.
-Ludwig von Mises Institute"
+Ludwig von Mises Institute."
   - Schmitt, Carl.
 (2020).
 The theory of the Partisan.
-Antelope Hill Publishing.
+Antelope Hill.
-  - Tocqueville, Alexis de, 1805-1859.
+  - Tocqueville, Alexis de.
 (2008).
 The Old Regime and the Revolution.
-Penguin Classics,
+Penguin Classics.
 ---
 Today, most of us have gotten used to considering Democracy as the best possible regime without ever questioning the validity of such a claim.